Docker-Daze/itu-minitwit/report/report.md

 ## Current State of the System

 A quality assessment of the codebase from SonarQube is shown in [@fig:SonarCubeResult].
-The current state of the system is generally good.
 The system receives an A rating in security, reliability and maintainability.
+This indicates that the current state of the system is overall acceptable.
-One flaw in the application is the lack of testing.
+One flaw in the system is the lack of testing.
 The test coverage is only 2.5% and around 1.1k lines is missing coverage.
+Higher test coverage would make the system less error prone.

-Even though we have multiple minitwit servers, the application still has a single point of failure as there only is a single load balancer.
+Even though the system has multiple minitwit servers, it still has a single point of failure as there only is a single load balancer.
-To solve this we could add another load balancer to ensure higher availability.
+To solve this another load balancer could be added to ensure higher availability.

 ![Sonar Cube Quality assesment](images/SonarCubeResult.png){#fig:SonarCubeResult}